10 Things To Prepare Before Entering Vietnam

 visit one of famous attractions in vietnam

-So many attractions in Vietnam are wating for you. ©Vietnamdrive
+So many attractions in Vietnam are waiting for you.

-With a good geographical location adjacent to the sea and many mountains, Vietnam has a long list of famous tourist destinations.
-Lots of places are not only well-known in the country but are ranked highly in the world, such as the Golden Bridge in Ba Na Hills, the beautiful Ha Long Bay, and the amazing caves in Phong Nha.
+With an excellent geographical location adjacent to the sea and many mountains, Vietnam has a long list of famous tourist destinations.
+Many places are not only well-known in the country but are also ranked highly in the world, such as the Golden Bridge in Ba Na Hills, the beautiful Ha Long Bay, and the amazing caves in Phong Nha.

 Setting up an attraction list will save you time searching once you arrive in Vietnam.
 At the same time, you can arrange your duration and route appropriately.